MZulsyahmi/Smart-Distance-and-Alert-MQTT/README.md

   Connect to the Adafruit MQTT.
   Making the project become a Internet of Things.
-  The MQTT can monitor and record the temperature and humidity from DHT11 / DHT22 sensor.
+  The MQTT can monitor and record the distance measured by the sensor.